Yoo Hae-jin: Career

-Yoo also began to take up lead roles.
-His first lead starring film, Luck Key, was released in 2016 and surpassed 5 million viewers.
-2017 was a successful year for Yoo - he had co-lead in Confidential Assignment, and had supporting roles in A Taxi Driver and 1987: When the Day Comes.
+Yoo also began to take on lead roles.
+His first lead came in the film, Luck Key, which was released in 2016 and exceeded 5 million viewers.
+2017 was a successful year for Yoo - he had the co-lead in Confidential Assignment, and had supporting roles in A Taxi Driver and 1987: When the Day Comes.
 All three were among the highest grossing Korean films of that year.
 In addition, A Taxi Driver earned him a Best Supporting Actor award at the Korean Association of Film Critics Awards and a nomination at the Asian Film Awards.

-In 2018, he starred in family comedy Love+Sling, and Intimate Strangers, a remake of the Italian comedy film Perfect Strangers.
+In 2018, he starred in the family comedy Love+Sling, and Intimate Strangers, a remake of the Italian comedy Perfect Strangers.
 That year, he also was cast in the historical war film The Battle: Roar to Victory.
 He reprised his role in Confidential Assignment 2: International, which was the third highest grossing Korean film in 2022.

-He has also appeared as a regular cast member in two reality shows: 2 Days & 1 Night from March to November 2013, and Three Meals a Day: Fishing Village in January 2015.
+He has also appeared as a regular cast member on two reality shows: 2 Days & 1 Night from March to November 2013, and Three Meals a Day: Fishing Village in January 2015.

-In November 2023, Yoo signed with new agency Awesome ENT.
+In November 2023, Yoo signed with the new agency Awesome ENT.

+In 2026, Yoo portrayed Eom Heung-do, the title character of the historical film The King's Warden directed by Jang Hang-jun.
+The film was released on February 4, 2026, coinciding with the Korean New Year holiday.
+It received positive reviews and did well at the box office.

 Endorsements

-Yoo Hae-jin has become a popular choice as an advertising model for the food industry following the success of his film with 10 million viewers.
-Nongshim chose Yoo and Song Kang-ho as models for their new Shin Ramyun commercial.
-In the commercial, Song Kang-ho is seen boiling the noodles while singing about their enhanced flavor, and Yoo is shown enjoying the ramen with a humorous expression.
+Yoo Hae-jin has become a popular choice as an advertising model for the food industry following the number of films he has had with 10 million viewers.
+Nongshim chose Yoo and Song Kang-ho as models for their new Shin Ramyun commercial in 2015.
+In the commercial, Song Kang-ho is seen boiling the noodles while singing about their enhanced flavor, and Yoo is shown enjoying the ramen while bantering with Song.

 Personal life

 Yoo and actress Kim Hye-soo first met in 2001 after shooting the movie Kick the Moon and became close in 2006 after appearing together in Tazza: The High Rollers.
-Rumors of the two dating surfaced starting 2008 although both continuously denied any romantic involvement until early 2010 when paparazzi photographs of the two were released, and the couple officially confirmed their relationship.
+Rumors of their relationship surfaced in 2008 although both continued to deny any romantic involvement until early 2010 when paparazzi photographs of the two were released, and the couple officially confirmed their relationship.
 Yoo and Kim broke up in 2011.